 Companies with large online directories or catalogs are using Mechanical Turk to identify duplicate entries and verify item details.
 Examples of this have included:

-The diversification and the scale of the Mechanical Turk workforce allow you to gather a breadth of information that would be almost impossible to do otherwise such as:
+The diversification and the scale of the Mechanical Turk on-demand workforce allow you to gather a breadth of information that would be almost impossible to do otherwise such as:

-The following are examples of companies taking advantage of the power of the Mechanical Turk workforce to understand and intelligently respond to different types of data:
+The following are examples of companies taking advantage of the power of the Mechanical Turk on-demand workforce to understand and intelligently respond to different types of data: